stashed/docs/docs/concepts/crds/snapshot.md

 **Listing Snapshots:**

 Stash lists Snapshots directly from the backend.
-This operation sometime takes more time than the default request timeout.
-So, we are going to increase the request timeout through `--request-timeout` flag in the list commands.
+This operation can take more time than the default request timeout of `kubectl`.
+So, we are going to increase the request timeout through the `--request-timeout` flag for get/list commands.

 ```bash
 # List Snapshots of all Repositories in the current namespace